Bradney History, Family Crest & Coats of Arms

 Early Origins of the Bradney family

 The surname Bradney was first found in Somerset where the family claim descent from Sir Simon de Bredenie in 1346.
 This is probably the same gentleman who was listed as Simon de Bradneghe in the Subsidy Rolls of Sussex in 1327.
 William de Bradney was listed in the Subsidy Rolls of Sussex in 1296.
 Another source notes that Simon de Bardeneye was Mayor of Bristol in 1276 and Abbas de Bardeneye was listed in Lincolnshire in the Hundredorum Rolls of 1273.

 Early History of the Bradney family

-Another 213 words (15 lines of text) covering the years 134 and 1346 are included under the topic Early Bradney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bradney research.
+Another 107 words (8 lines of text) covering the years 134 and 1346 are included under the topic Early Bradney History in all our PDF Extended History products and printed products wherever possible.